-Although NMBAs may be used to facilitate mechanical ventilation and treat muscle contractures associated with tetanus, the scientific support is limited to case studies and small trials.
+Although NMBAs may be used to facilitate mechanical ventilation and treat muscle contractures associated with tetanus, the scientific support is limited.
+There has been recent randomized control trials which have demonstrated benefit in patients with acute respiratory distress syndrome.
 NMBAs do appear to be beneficial in post-cardiac arrest therapeutic hypothermia and medical management of intraabdominal hypertension after other methods have failed.
-Due to the lack of data supporting improved outcomes for other indications, as well as the potential for serious adverse effects, the use of these agents should be reserved for select clinical situations.
-In fact, recent Surviving Sepsis Campaign Guideline have advocated for the avoidance of NMBAs if at all possible.
-Given that concomitant medications and comorbidities commonly preclude the use of aminosteroidal agents in the surgical critical care population, cisatracurium is considered our NMBA of choice despite its higher cost.
-A number of adjunctive therapies are necessary in the paralyzed patient and must not be overlooked.
+Due to the lack of data supporting improved long-term outcomes for other indications, as well as the potential for serious adverse effects, the use of these agents should be reserved for select clinical situations.
+Several guidelines suggest NMBAs only be used when all other modalities have been exhausted.
+Given that concomitant medications and